Focus on STIR/SHAKEN Interoperability Testing

 SIPit (Session Initiation Protocol Interoperability Test) is a weeklong event where people bring SIP-enabled products (and services) and exercise them to improve overall interoperability across multiple implementations.

-Currently, the SIPit events are held twice a year.
+Currently, the SIPit events are held when industry participants determine the need to conduct new interop testing.
 Different companies or organizations host each event, and each host chooses the venue.